 The historic home that served as a gathering place for the Nancy Harts is still standing on Broad Street in LaGrange!

 The Hearn Tablet, currently on loan to the Legacy Museum, may be the oldest writing ever found in America!
-The lead tablet was discovered in 1967 by LaGrange resident Nancy Hearn while she dug in her flower bed.
+The lead tablet was discovered in 1967 by LaGrange resident Nina Hearn while she dug in her flower bed.
 It later found its way into the hands of archeological experts, who dated it back to 2050 B.C.!

 The cuneiform writing on the tablet records the sale of animals by a Sumerian businessman who traveled the globe in ancient days.
-The tablet’s script describes it as the 37th or 38th year of the reign of King Sulgi of Ur.
+The tablet’s script describes it as the 37th or 38th year of the reign of King Shulgi of Ur.
 Cuneiform was one of the earliest forms of writing and was created by the Sumerians.
 It was usually written on clay tablets, making this lead tablet something of an anomaly.

 The tablet’s authenticity is not unquestioned.
 Some archaeologists are skeptical that a Sumerian managed to find his way across the continent and up the Chattahoochee River.
 Ultimately, it remains a Troup County mystery!